fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 -------------------------------------------

 In the previous recipe, [*Implementing a top N filter*], we learned how to create a top N filter.
-In this recipe, we will expand that knowledge to situations where we have multiple filters, a top N filter being one of them.
+In this lab, we will expand that knowledge to situations where we have multiple filters, a top N filter being one of them.